 New Installations Turned Towards the Future

 After a comprehensive study of the needs of users and staff in CHSLDs, the idea starts with a complete architectural renewal.
 Rooms will be more spacious and air-conditioned.
 Circulation aisles, characterized by rich green vegetation, will be safer for seniors.
+The concept will be as follows: groups of small buildings of 12 rooms each.
+The rooms will be bigger and will have a private bathroom with an adapted shower.
+Common areas will also be provided so that residents can welcome their loved ones.

 On the functional side of things, the government proposes to address the lack of manpower by hiring additional beneficiary attendants to adequately take care of the residents.
 Users will also benefit from improved hygiene care, including a minimum of 2 baths a week.
 A varied and quality choice of food will also be served to residents.
 An improvement over the current meals found in CHSLDs, according to the government.